AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/24-q1-release-activity/24-q1-project-enhancements.md

 ## AI-driven smart assignments

 We have changed the algorithm that Workfront uses to calculate and suggest smart assignments for tasks.
-The new algorithm applies everywhere in Workfront where you assign a task (task lists, the Assignments area in the task header, Home, and the Summary panel).
+The new algorithm applies in the following areas in Workfront where you assign a task: task lists, the Assignments area in the task header, Home, and the Summary panel.

 Now, the algorithm looks at the following information when it suggests smart assignments: